A Brief Account | Texas Governor Dolph Briscoe Jr.

 You have an opportunity, each of you, to invest in the future of our State and our country.
 You can invest either by investing your time, or you can invest your financial resources.
 Either way, you are playing an important part.
 I am asking you to invest your financial resources and your belief in our American system and in our State and country, and to build an even better America, by investing today in the Boy Scout movement.
 The Boy Scouts of America will definitely build a better America.
 There is no better investment a citizen can make today than to support Scouting.
 By doing so, you are investing in our future – for our children, grandchildren and all future generations.”

-Well, we were awestruck and could hardly move after he finished speaking.
+We were awestruck and could hardly move after he finished speaking.
 And that day remains one of our favorite lifetime experiences.
 It was also a truly a great day for Scouting.

 Scout Oath: On my honor I will do my best to do my duty to God and my country and to obey the Scout Law; to help other people at all times; to keep myself physically strong, mentally awake, and morally straight.